juniorsundarCasual/TGT/vault/volume-3.chapter-175.md

 "I know!
 Don't treat me like an idiot!"
 She snapped back.
 "The boy will definitely surrender before the match even begins.
 The Life-and-Death Formation assures the start of the match.
 After that, I will just have to make my move before he can audibly throw the towel.
 Once the blows are exchanged, he won't have the sense to extricate himself from the fight."

-"But Young miss, once the Life-and-Death Formation is initiated, it cannot be stopped."
+"But Young Miss, once the Life-and-Death Formation is initiated, it cannot be stopped."

 "That is unless someone in an Elder's position interferes," the girl hinted mysteriously.